awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

 To allow for the smallest possible message header
 (no AAD, one EDK but the EDK fields themselves are empty), the `Max Header Size` MUST NOT be less than 40 bytes.
-Because future message format revisions might have different lower limits, we cannot know if a limit is too low until we start processing a message.
+However, because future message format revisions might have different lower limits, we cannot know if a limit is too low until we start processing a message.

 ### Will this value still be valid if/when we update the message format?